Put the chopped tomato, dried herbs, Worcestershire sauce, tomato purée and garlic purée into a saucepan and bring to a simmer.

 Meanwhile, bring a saucepan of water to the boil then add the spaghetti.
 Cook according to packet instructions and until firm to the bite.
 Remove from the heat and drain.
-Drizzle a tiny amount of olive oil over to stop the spaghetti sticking.
+Drizzle a tiny amount of olive oil over to prevent the spaghetti from sticking.

 Add the browned mince to the sauce mixture and stir.
 Season with salt and pepper and add chorizo at this point, if using.
 Simmer over a medium heat until the colour becomes rich.
-This should take about 10- 15 minutes.
+This should take about 10 to 15 minutes.
 Remove the star anise.